Scholarships

 • This scholarship provides a 20% discount on tuition costs per term, with a maximum award of $10,000 per year for a total of 4 years for resident students and $12,000 for non-residents, dependent on Satisfactory Academic Progress.
 This Scholarship will be applied in equal sums on a term basis.

-• This scholarship can be combined with the Early Enrollment Scholarship or the Puerto Rico, Missouri, UK and BVI Resident Scholarship, as long as the applicant complies with the requirements.
+• This scholarship can be combined with the Early Enrollment Scholarship, as long as the applicant complies with the requirements.

 • This scholarship is limited to the first 8 students who qualify.